This page provides an overview of BigQuery tables.

 - Table names must be unique per dataset.

-- The BigQuery web UI supports copying only one table at a time.
+- The Cloud Console and the classic BigQuery web UI support copying only one table at a time.

 - When copying tables, the destination dataset must reside in the same location as the table being copied.
 For example, you cannot copy a table from an EU-based dataset to a US-based dataset.

-- When copying multiple source tables to a destination table using the CLI or API, all source tables must have identical schemas.
+- When copying multiple source tables to a destination table by using the CLI, the API, or the client libraries, all source tables must have identical schemas.

-- You can only delete one table at a time using the BigQuery web UI, the command-line tool, and the API.
+- You can only delete one table at a time by using the Cloud Console, the classic BigQuery web UI, the command-line tool, the API, or the client libraries.

-- When exporting table data, the only supported destination is Google Cloud Storage.
+- When exporting table data, the only supported destination is Cloud Storage.

-__TABLES_SUMMARY__meta table.
-To improve UI performance, you can use the
+To improve classic BigQuery web UI performance, you can use the

-?minimalparameter to limit the load operation to 30,000 tables per project.
-You add the parameter to the BigQuery web UI URL in the following format:
+?minimalparameter to limit the number of tables displayed to 30,000 tables per project.
+You add the parameter to the classic BigQuery web UI URL in the following format:

 Quotas and limits apply to the different types of jobs you can run against tables, including: